rcmcooperative/partner-TOSI/docs/diagnosis/objectives/interaction-observations.md

 - 2025-10-10 - 1st Canadian Conference on Open Science and Open Scholarship (Day 2)
 - 2025-10-15 - The Neuro Open Science Grants Info Session
 - 2025-10-20 - The Neuro Info Session
+- 2025-10-28 - OSHO Lab Tours
+- 2025-10-31 - Presented RCM101 at Poline lab meeting

+- Offered to present at OSHO (emailed the team)
+- Offered to host community clinic for Poline lab

 ## Themes from observations
 These will remaining internal to TOSI until [after the diagnosis phase](../../../README.md#milestone-4-diagnosis-baseline) to avoid biasing potential interview participants.

+Summaries drafting in ~./private/community-objective-summaries.md.
+These will be made public after data collection.